 - Continuously monitoring for changes in the vendor’s environment and yours, as well as for changes in regulations and industry standards.

 Also, make vendor risk management a priority for your organization.
-Conduct training and webinars for all internal stakeholders, so they become part of the process.
+Conduct training and webinars for all internal stakeholders who work closely with vendors, so those stakeholders become part of the process.